Program Overview

 Semester Credits: 6

 The student’s transcripts will be assessed for the following courses.
+Courses must be completed within the last 5 years.
 In the absence of transcript credit, the following courses must be completed.
+If the courses are outside of the 5 years, then the student will be required to take NUR 506 Advanced Clinical Foundations.

 - NUR 505 Advanced Health Assessment